gabrielschulhof/bindings-principles/README.md

     // This is how we retrieve the pointer we've stored during instantiation.
     // If the object is not of the expected type, or if the pointer inside the
-    // object has already been removed, then we must throw an error. static void *Resolve(v8::Local<v8::Object> jsObject)
+    // object has already been removed, then we must throw an error.
+Note that
+	// we assume that a Javascript handle containing a null pointer is not a
+	// valid Javascript handle at all.
+    static void *Resolve(v8::Local<v8::Object> jsObject)
     {
         void *returnValue = 0;